When pastors and church leaders approach the subject of stewardship, they often do so from one of two perspectives.

 But with clarity.

-Too many times in churches, we make people aware there is an offering.
+Too many times in churches, we make people aware that there is an offering.
 But we don’t clearly ask them to participate at some level.

 In this way, awareness becomes the enemy of action.